Rooted in communities

 Following nominations and a company-wide vote, a staff charity committee is responsible for liaising with the successful charities to organise fund raising events involving staff.

-The daa staff charities for 2016 are Aoibheann’s Pink Tie, ISPCC and ARC Cancer Support.
+The daa staff charities for 2016 were Aoibheann’s Pink Tie, ISPCC and ARC Cancer Support.

 2015 saw the Parkinson’s Association of Ireland, Temple Street Children’s Hospital and the Diabetes Unit in Our Lady’s Hospital, Crumlin each receive €80,000.

 Dublin Airport has been closely involved for many years with various community projects and local sporting clubs in the Fingal area including close associations with St Margaret’s GAA Club, Naomh Mearnog GAA Club and with St Sylvester’s GAA Club.

 Dublin Airport has had a long association with the Young Musician of the Year programme.
 In particular daa has enjoyed a 30 year relationship with the Malahide Young Musician and 23 years with the Swords Young Musician of the Year Competitions.
 Both these competitions are aimed at encouraging young people to achieve their own potential and to enjoy making music.